-Water Quality Data - Millinocket Division
+Water Quality Data

 The following table lists the contaminant levels that were detected in your water system.
 The Safe Drinking Water Act allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act also allows monitoring waivers to reduce or eliminate certain monitoring requirements.
-In 2020, the Millinocket Division was granted a three year "Synthetic Organics Waiver" from monitoring/reporting requirements for the following industrial chemicals: Toxaphene/Chlordane/PCB, herbicides, Carbamate pesticides, and semi volatile organics.
-This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source.
+There were no testing waivers in 2022.